ajlopez/RskCLI/README.md

 - An account with a known private key, ie, created with `newaccount` command or with `setaccount` given a private key.

-The gas limit used for a transfer is `21000` units, but you can specified the gas limit to use with the option `-g`, `--gas`, examples:
+The gas limit used for a transfer is `21000` units, but you can specify the gas limit to use with the option `-g`, `--gas`, examples:

 ```